• Skip to primary navigation

 • Once both sides are brown, stir everything together again for a few more seconds and add in ¼ cup of water or broth and cook the brussel sprouts until the water evaporates.

-• Once it is brown, and bright green, transfer everything off the frying pan onto a plate and cover it to let it 'steam' and soften while you are making the glaze.
+• Once all the water has evaporated, and the brussel sprouts are soft, transfer everything off the frying pan onto a plate and cover it while you make the sauce.

 Putting It Together